 - TechRxiv: TechRxiv (pronounced "tech archive") is an open, moderated preprint server for unpublished research in electrical engineering, computer science, and related technology.
 By using TechRxiv, authors can quickly disseminate their work to a wide audience and gain community feedback on a draft version of their research.
 A preprint is a draft version of an article; final versions of published articles should not be submitted to TechRxiv.

 Library of Congress Subject Headings (LCSH) use controlled vocabulary to access and express the subject content of documents.
 Controlled vocabulary is a standardized hierarchical system.
 When you search using subject headings, you are searching for matching content, rather than searching through the text.
-Engineering (General) has largely been divided into the following subjects or research areas.
+Engineering (General) has largely been divided into the following collections.
 This is a searchable index.
 Click on a link below to discover the Library's holdings in this area:

 - Chemistry -- Food science -- General

 - Computer science

 - Condensed matter physics

 - Electrical engineering -- Electronics -- Nuclear engineering

 - Engineering -- General